MegaBitmap/UDPBD-for-XEBP/README.md

 3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
 4. Download the latest version of this plugin from the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).
 Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
-5. Extract the Extract the UDPBD Sync app or List Builder app to a known location on your computer.
+5. Extract the Extract the UDPBD Sync app or List Builder script to a known location on your computer.
 6. Complete setup by following the steps specific to the device you want to load games from.